Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 Eventually we added a Vendor Extension section in various places, which made things a bit better.
 However, the UI was rather basic - just a list of the extensions with values displayed as raw JSON.
-Editing the values was the same - simply a source editor for the raw JSON value of the extension.
+Editing the values was also basic - simply a source editor for the raw JSON value of the extension.

 We've made another incremental improvement in this area, which is to use form